Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 6. North Korea’s State-Run Operating System

-Does North Korea have nuclear weapons?
-No one knows.
-But we do know that the country has an impressive state-wide computer operating system that’s based on Linux.
+There is a lot we don’t know about North Korea, but we do know that the country has an impressive state-wide computer operating system that’s based on Linux.
+It’s called Red Star OS.

-It’s currently up to version 3.0, but 2008’s version 1.0 remains the most popular.
+It’s currently up to version 4.0 (released in January 2019), but 2008’s version 1.0 remains the most popular.
 An installation CD costs the equivalent of about 25 cents.

 The operating system includes Naenara web browser (which is a Firefox fork).
 OS version 1.0 and 2.0 took their visual inspiration from Windows XP.
-Version 3.0 looks more akin to macOS.
+Version 3.0 and 4.0 look more akin to macOS.

 7. Nuclear Submarines